-No dividend was paid during the year (period ended 31 March 2019 - £Nil) and the Directors do not recommend payment of a final dividend (period ended 31 March 2019 - £Nil).
+No dividend was paid during the year (2020 - £Nil) and the Directors do not recommend payment of a final dividend (2020 - £Nil).

 Corporate Governance

 As a Company listed on the standard segment of the Official UK Listing Authority, the Company is not required to comply with the provisions of the UK Corporate Governance Code.